nuagenetworks/nuage-ospdirector/Documentation/6.0.2/README.rst

       OvercloudComputeAvrsFlavor: computeavrs
       ComputeAvrsCount: 2

-**For multi-role AVRS deployment**, set the `node-info.yaml` with the corresponding role name.
-The following example shows how to create a deployment with one Controller node, two Compute nodes,  two ComputeAvrsSingle & two ComputeAvrsDual Avrs nodes:
+**For multi-role AVRS deployment,** set the `node-info.yaml` with the corresponding role name.
+The following example shows how to create a deployment with one Controller node, two Compute nodes,  two ComputeAvrsSingle and two ComputeAvrsDual Avrs nodes:

 ::